zpChris/simple-policy/README.md

 **How should I use this tool?**

 You should use this tool to obtain simplified information about a company's privacy policy.
-Given that the chrome extension cannot handle all of the information given in the company's documents, we encourage users to use Simple Privacy as a tool to supplement further research.
+Given that the chrome extension cannot handle all of the information given in the company's documents, we encourage users to use Simple Policy as a tool to supplement further research.

 **What is Open Lens?**